Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration

 \section{Background and Related Work}

-We first review generative AI tools for UX design, which embed AI into design and development workflows.
-Second, we discuss research on how generative AI reconfigures UX workflows and roles, situating this work within broader studies of AI in creative and professional domains.
-Third, we turn to vibe coding as an emerging authoring paradigm, highlighting how our study extends prior work by bringing the concept into the context of UX practice.
+Below we review (1) GenAI tools for product design and development work; (2) how generative AI reconfigures workflows, roles and collaboration in cross-functional product teams; and (3) how vibe coding is emerging as an intent-driven authoring paradigm.